FederatedAI/FATE-Serving/README.md

 - Real-time inference using federated learning models.
 - Support multi-level cache for remote party federated inference result.
 - Support pre-processing, post-processing and data-access adapters for the production deployment.
+- Provide service managerment for grpc interface by using zookeeper as registry (optional)
+- Requests for publishing models are persisted to local files，so the loaded model will be loaded automatically when the application is restarted